-If your visiting Byron Bay and it's beautiful surrounds over the next few weeks, no doubt you will be searching for little hidden gems to discover outside of the tourist haunts in Byron Bay itself.
+If you're visiting Byron Bay and its beautiful surrounds over the next few weeks, no doubt you will be searching for little hidden gems to discover outside of the tourist haunts in Byron Bay itself.

 I am lucky enough to live in South Ballina, a little over 30 minutes south of Byron Bay.
 South Ballina is on the other side of the river to the main town (and the Big Prawn!) amongst shrub, cane fields, river, ocean and not a lot else.

 I have very recently converted the front of my house into an art studio / gallery and it is now open to all passers by who wish to have a look through a vast array of black and white contemporary drawings, paintings and hand-pulled screen prints, many of which are not online.